RAIRLab/Peirce-My-Heart/README.md

 2. [**Vite**](https://vitejs.dev/) : Vite is an asset bundler and build system for large web projects with many types of resources such as typescript.
 Additionally, it provides excellent debugging features.
 We use it as a build system for Typescript, Asset Compressor, and Live Debugger.
+    * **Vitest** : a testing framework native to Vite with support for TypeScript.
+It allows for github workflow compatibility and running numerous tests with one command.

 3. [**gts**](https://github.com/google/gts) : gts (Google TypeScript Style) is a set of style guidelines and tools for typescript consistent and readable formatting.
 It provides defaults for the following tools we use: